 Our collection represents work from the whole of her life, from juvenilia to mature representations of gardens and garden flowers, to late works in chalks evoking a dreamy insubstantiality of myth and beauty.

+Her early experience as a mural artist and scene painter contribute to a powerful narrative and theatrical quality in her work.
+Certain themes in particular emerge as especially significant.
 Certain themes emerge as especially significant.
 The concept of resurrection is represented allegorically through the natural world, as buds emerge from old, dead stems.
 The celebration of nature as a God-given blessing is a leitmotif: the variety and beauty of flowers: in gardens, vases, jam jars, everywhere!
 She portrays great trees as semi-anthropomorphic protectors, offering shelter and refuge.
 Her world and art are suffused with meaning, visual richness and unbounded energy.

 In addition to public commissions, she has work in public and private collections throughout the UK.